 An urgent campaign to save these unique works of art has been launched, demolition is imminent.

+You can sign the petition to save the sculptures here.
 The campaign also has a Facebook page, please like it to show your support and to keep up-to-date on developments.

 The Endangered Species Triptych by Barry Baldwin is a very imposing piece of work and a distinctive local landmark.
 It extends over a metre from the building and weighs over 12 tons.
 The building, Allington House, originally built for Saga, is due for demolition as part of Land Securities Victoria Circle development.

 Both the artist and I contacted Land Securities back in July to find out what plans there were to save the sculptures, there weren’t any.

 Barry is now based in California so I went along, on his behalf, to a meeting with Land Securities to discuss whether the sculptures could be saved.
 I was told that a specialist contractor was being appointed with a view to salvaging the works.
 Barry himself provided detailed information about how the work could be disassembled and even offered to fly back to London to help with the process.

 In late August Land Securities said that the contractors (PAYE) still hadn’t finished their report.
 Then neither Barry nor I heard a thing until yesterday.